← Back to Blog

 Diagnosis

-• Measure blank length variation — should be < ±0.1 mm
+• Measure blank length variation — common target is < ±0.1 mm

-• Measure wire diameter variation — should be < ±0.03 mm
+• Measure wire diameter variation — common target is < ±0.03 mm

 • Check die holder tightness — the die should not move in the holder at all